Avriox/locationallocation/paper/paper.md

 # Summary

-Assessing and planning infrastructure and networks over space conditional to a spatially distributed demand and with consideration of accessibility and spatial justice goals and under infrastructure allocation constraints is a key policy objective.
-Potential applications extend to the domains of public infrastructure assessment and planning (public services provision, e.g. transport, social services, healthcare, parks), urban environmental and climate risk reduction interventions, logistics and hubs allocation, commercial and strategic decisions.
-Here we introduce *locationallocation*, an R package to solve Maximal Coverage Location-Allocation problems using geospatial data in widely used R programming language geospatial libraries.
-The package allows to produce travel time maps and spatially optimizing the allocation of facilities in both continuous and discrete choice problems and based on spatial accessibility criteria weighted by one or more variables or a function of those.
-We demonstrate the use of package through an example of how it can be used to plan infrastructures that can tackle urban-scale climate risk through infrastructure assessment and spatial planning.

-# Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

-# Introduction

 Assessing and planning infrastructure and networks over space conditional to a spatially distributed demand and with consideration of accessibility and spatial justice goals and under infrastructure allocation constraints is a key policy objective